 What is Suspicious Activity?

 Suspicious activity is any observed behavior that could indicate terrorism or terrorism-related crime.
-This includes, but is not limited to:
+This includes, but is not limited to (click images to expand):

 What should you report?